hlud6646/game-logic/README.md

 **64**

+Ramble from today (6/3/21)

+Try to collect a heap of actions (ask around) and then try to abstract.
+- Move a counter from a region to an adjacent region.
+- Draw a line from one region to another.
+- Draw a dot on a line.
+- Rotate a token.
+- Change the color of a square.
+- Swap two sqaures.
+- Move a monkey along a line.
+- Join two regions and color the union red.
+- Join two regions with a line which doesn't cross any other lines.

+Let the tokens be Monkey, Elephant, Rat and Amoeba.
+There should always be an implicit Ordering (or is it Ordered or something else?) so that things like scissors paper rock work.

+Since players alternate moving first in a match of 6 games, they can have different actions.
+(Think fox and the hounds).
+This means that the inital board doesn't actually have to be that symmetrical.
+Left right symmetry will still be an aesthetic plus though.
+On this note, gotta figure out the scoring.
+Probs need to wait till the end of the match and then call the winner, and calculate elo delta based on score.

+Tokens can have a NESW orientation; that way an action might be to rotate a token.

+Triggers/callbacks to make things happen.
+E.g.
+Action: Move a token to another square.
+Callback: If the destination already contains a token, delete it.
+In other words, 'take a piece.'
+Another example, steering towards Conway's GOL might be 'If a monkey is placed next to an elephant, it dies.'
+Probabaly these cutesy things (elephants can stomp on monkeys) should be built in.
+Amoebas can mess with any other animal.
+Rats can escape anything except amoebas.
+Elephants can stomp rats.
+Nothing but an amoeba can even see an amoeba.

+type Links = List[Link] extends Property (will not compile) case class Link(
+  to: Region
+  dotted: Boolean (for Sprouts like games)
+  ??? anything else that a line could exhibit?
+)

 ## Introduction / Concept.
 A two player game, where the board layout and rules are randomly generated.
 The game functions like online chess, with players taking turns to make a